Southeast Asian leaders set for Myanmar crisis talks

 An estimated 250,000 people have been displaced, according to a UN envoy, with Myanmar's democratically elected top leaders in hiding or under house arrest.

+An Indonesian government video showed Min Aung Hlaing, dressed in a dark suit, stepping off a Myanmar Airways International plane after it landed in the capital Saturday.

-On Saturday, Indonesian President Joko Widodo and the Sultan of Brunei, the current chair of ASEAN, were to be joined by leaders and foreign ministers from most of the 10-country group, which also includes Singapore, Malaysia, Cambodia, Thailand, Vietnam, the Philippines and Laos.
+He will join Indonesian President Joko Widodo and the Sultan of Brunei, the current chair of ASEAN, as well as leaders and foreign ministers from most of the 10-country group, which also includes Singapore, Malaysia, Cambodia, Thailand, Vietnam, the Philippines and Laos.

-Protests were expected around ASEAN's downtown headquarters, which is being ringed by heavy security.
-The meeting was to be closed to media.
+Dozens gathered outside the ASEAN headquarters, which was ringed by heavy security, calling for democracy to be restored.

+A diplomatic source told AFP that ASEAN was likely to call on the junta to end violence against civilians and to allow a special envoy to meet with the detained Suu Kyi, but would stop short of calling for her release.

 Indonesian President Joko Widodo (right) and Vietnam's Prime Minister Pham Minh Chinh at the Presidential Palace in Jakarta ahead of the ASEAN summit